kaist-avelab/K-Lane/readme.md

 We thank the maintainers of the following projects that enable us to develop `K-Lane`:
 [`OpenPCDet`](https://github.com/open-mmlab/OpenPCDet) by MMLAB, [`TuRoad`](https://github.com/Turoad/lanedet) bu TuZheng.

+This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2021R1A2C3008370).

 ## Citation

 If you find this work is useful for your research, please consider citing: